r-grandorder/tri-hermes/en/pages/Interludes/Sigurd.md

 I’ll show you the best of the best.

 **Narration:**
----I don’t smile.
+-I don’t smile.
 I can’t smile.
 It’s unnecessary for me to smile.
----I don’t get angry.
+-I don’t get angry.
 I can’t get angry.
 It’s unnecessary for me to get angry.
----I don’t get sad.
+-I don’t get sad.
 I can’t get sad.
 It’s unnecessary for me to get sad.
----I never particularly desired happiness.
+-I never particularly desired happiness.

 “That's good enough,” said the blacksmith that raised me.
 “You’re a weapon, a blade, a guard that protects the weak.”